+All special situations reports (SSRs) will be recorded in the eCRF database within the timelines outlined in the eCRF completion guideline.

+Electronic Special Situations Report (eSSR) Reporting Process

+- Site personnel record all SSR data in the eCRF database and from there transmit the SSR information to Gilead PVE within 24 hours of the investigator's knowledge of the event throughout the duration of the study, including the protocol-required post treatment follow-up period.
+Detailed instructions can be found in the eCRF completion guidelines. - If for any reason it is not possible to record the SSR information electronically, i.e., the eCRF database is not functioning, record the SSR on the paper serious adverse event reporting form and submit within 24 hours to:

+Gilead PVE: Email: Fax: PPD PPD Gilead Medical Monitor: Name: Phone: Fax: Email: PPD PPD PPD PPD L
-All other special situation reports must be reported on the special situations report form and forwarded to Gilead DSPH within 24 hours of the investigator becoming aware of the situation.
-These reports must consist of situations that involve study IMP and/or Gilead concomitant medications, but do not apply to non-Gilead concomitant medications.

-Special situations involving non-Gilead concomitant medications does not need to be reported on the special situations report form; however, for special situations that result in AEs due to a non-Gilead concomitant medication, the AE should be reported on the AE form.

-Any inappropriate use of concomitant medications prohibited by this protocol should not be reported as "misuse," but may be more appropriately documented as a protocol deviation.
+- As soon as it is possible to do so, any SSR reported via paper must be transcribed into the eCRF Database according to instructions in the eCRF completion guidelines. - If an SSR has been reported via a paper form because the eCRF database has been locked, no further action is necessary. - These reports must consist of situations that involve study IMP and/or Gilead concomitant medications, but do not apply to non-Gilead concomitant medications. - Special situations involving non-Gilead concomitant medications does not need to be reported on the special situations report form; however, for special situations that result in AEs due to a non-Gilead concomitant medication, the AE should be reported on the AE form. - Any inappropriate use of concomitant medications prohibited by this protocol should not be reported as "misuse," but may be more appropriately documented as a protocol deviation.